July 1944

 NOTE: This was probably Karl Hippacher who, as a Hauptmann, had been Führer of a Luftdienstkommando in December 1942.

 From Châteauroux, the IV.
 Gruppe asked the Heinkel Works at Blagnac (near Toulouse) when He 111 CK+PV would be returning to the unit.
 This Heinkel, W.Nr.
 5113, had been under repair since 24 June at least, after damage to an engine and its undercarriage.
 The Gruppe also enquired of Couvron’s Air Movement Control when an He 111 E, W.Nr.
 1349, would be ready; and sought information from AMC Biarritz about the expected availability of W. 34 Hi, W.Nr.
 2822.
+A message to the Geschwader’s 7.
+Staffel at Bourges advised that He 46 E, DA+YP was ready to fly.
+Luftwaffe statistics also include a Do 17 of the unit damaged on a non-operational flight owing ot human error.

 A strength return was submitted by the IV.
 Gruppe to the Geschwader’s Operations Officer, part of which was intercepted: